HazyResearch/ludwig-benchmarking-toolkit/README.md

 `elasticsearch_config.yaml `: this is an optional file that is to be defined if an experiment data will be saved to an elastic database.

-## **Running an experiment:**
+## **Running an experiment**

 ### *Running your first DUMMY experiment*:

 For testing/setup purposes we have included a set of datasets which we refer to as the "smoke" datasets.
-Smoke datasets are comprised of samples from an original datasets in the list of datasets.
+Smoke datasets are comprised of samples from an original dataset in the list of datasets.
 For example, the smoke sst5 datasets contains a small set of training, test and validation samples from the original sst5 dataset.
 If you would like to use one of the smoke datasets, simply set the `--datasets` param to "smoke".

 Before running a full-scale experiment, we recommend running an experiment locally on the smoke datasets as follows:
 ```